GrupoDiana/BRT-Documentation/docs/osc/listener.md

 #### Return

+`control/actionResult /listener/setBRIR <string listener_id> <bool set> <string description>`

+The return confirmation refers to the `listener_id`, indicating `set=true` if the action has been successfully performed and `set=false` if not.
+In both cases a `description` is added to give more details.

-In case of success, a message is sent to all subscribiers: `/listener/enableSpatialization <string listener_id> true` and an echo is returned to all subscribers as well: `/listener/setBRIR <string listener_id> <string BRIR_id>`
+In case of success, an echo is sent to all subscribers except the sender, using the same syntax as the received message.

 #### Example

-BeRTA receives: `/listener/setBRIR defaultListener BRIR1`
+BeRTA receives and echoes back to all subscribiers but the sender: `/listener/setBRIR defaultListener BRIR1`

-BeRTA sends back to all subscribers: `listener enableSpatialization defaultListener true` and `/listener/setBRIR defaultListener BRIR1`
+BeRTA sends back to the sender: `control/actionResult /listener/BRIR1 defaultListener true "BRIR BRIR1 has been set to listener defaultListener"`

 <!----------------------------------------------------------------------------------->
 ---

-## `/listener/setNFCFilters`
+## `/listener/setSOSFilters`

 Sets a set of filters for the Near Field Compensation to be applied afgter the convolution with the HRTF.
-The filters are identified by an id, which was defined when they were previously loaded using the command `/resources/loadNFCFilters`.
+The filters are identified by an id, which was defined when they were previously loaded using the command `/resources/loadSOSFilters`.
 The NFC filters are assigned to all the models linked to the listener which may accept it.
 These currently are:

 * [Listener Model based on Direct Convolution with HRTF](/BRT-Documentation/library/listener/directHRTF).